 - If the host is not part of a Federated environment, and the Foglight Cartridge for Infrastructure is installed, click Add OS Monitor to configure host monitoring.
-For information, see the Managing the Infrastructure Cartridge User and Reference Guide. - If the host is a Federation Master, the banner shows a message indicating that the host is not monitored. - If the host is not part of a Federated environment, and the Cartridge for Infrastructure is not installed, the banner shows a message indicating that the Cartridge for Infrastructure is required for host monitoring.
+For information, see the Foglight for Infrastructure User and Reference Guide. - If the host is a Federation Master, the banner shows a message indicating that the host is not monitored. - If the host is not part of a Federated environment, and the Cartridge for Infrastructure is not installed, the banner shows a message indicating that the Cartridge for Infrastructure is required for host monitoring.

-Pivot Breakdown Detail View
+Pivot Breakdown detail view

 The Pivot Breakdown detail view provides a tile for each pivot type that is included in the pivot roll up tile you clicked.
-For example, for a web browser pivot roll up tile, the breakdown detail view can include tiles for each of the following browser types: Chrome, Firefox, Internet Explorer, Mobile Devices, and Opera.
+For example, for a web browser pivot roll up tile, the breakdown detail view can include tiles for each of the following browser types: Chrome $\mathbb{M}$ , Firefox $\mathbb{R}$ , Internet Explorer $\mathbb{R}$ , Mobile Devices, and Opera $\mathbb{M}$ .

 Each tile displays: requests, request volume, overall health, performance and error status, and the last updated time.
-For more information, see "Pivot Tiles" on page 105.
+For more information, see Pivot tiles.